idg10/reactive/Rx.NET/Documentation/adr/0003-multi-platform-packaging.md

 **1: Host applications with a plug-in model getting into a state where plug-ins disagree about which `System.Reactive.dll` is loaded**

 Remember, this problem ([issue #97](https://github.com/dotnet/reactive/issues/97)) arose because Rx NuGet packages contained two different DLLs with identical strong names, either of which could be loaded into the same .NET Framework host process.
-Since we would be offering `netstandard2.0` and `net472` targets for `System.Reactive`, that remains a problem, which is why this has had to employ the same version numbering trick as Rx 3.0.
-But it is less pervasive: we only need `netstandard2.0` and `net472` to have different assembly version numbers—everything else can use the same numbering.

-It's possible that we wouldn't actually need to do the version numbering trick.
-Although you can load the `netstandard2.0` into a .NET Framework process, it seems unlikely that this would be done in practice in the plug-in scenario.
-Plug-ins will be built for some particular .NET Framework (e.g., 4.7.2, or 4.8) so they will include the `net472` version, not the `netstandard2.0` one.
-Issue #97 occurred not because of .NET Standard, but because there were targets for two different versions of the .NET Framework.
-So if a plug-in was built for an older version of .NET FX, it would end up bundling a copy of the older .NET FX Rx component.
-Since we have only a single one, `net472`, this shouldn't happen.
-So in practice, we might not need version number monkey business.
-Rx v6.0 has the same issue, so if it's not a problem there, maybe we don't need to do it.
-(Maybe we should call that option 2b.)
+But although the `netstandard2.0` and `net472` targets for `System.Reactive` could either technically be loaded into a .NET Framework process, in practice any component built for .NET Framework will pick the `net472` version, so as with the preceding option, this won't be a problem.

 **2: Incompatible mixes of version numbers of Rx components**

-Remember, this problem ([#305](https://github.com/dotnet/reactive/issues/305)) arose because Rx 3.0 played games with .NET assembly version numbers, and since this design option re-introduces that same trick, you would think we are in danger of running into the same problem.
+This problem ([#305](https://github.com/dotnet/reactive/issues/305)) arose because Rx 3.0 played games with .NET assembly version numbers to solve [issue #97](https://github.com/dotnet/reactive/issues/97).
+But in this design option, we are not playing any such games, because issue 97 is addressed without needing to resort to such tricks.

-However, as previously noted, the ".NET SDK"-style project system has no problems with this technique.
-Our proposal, then, for this design option, would be to drop support for old-style projects.
-The oldest version of Visual Studio that remains in mainstream support is Visual Studio 2017, and it fully supports the "new" style of project.
-People who really want the old project system can continue to use Rx v6.0 (or attempt to manage this problem with explicit binding redirects).

-If, as discussed above, it looked like we didn't actually need the version number trick, then this a non-issue even for the old `packages.config` system.

-**3. Applications getting WPF and Windows Forms dependencies even though they use neither of these frameworks**
+**3: Applications getting WPF and Windows Forms dependencies even though they use neither of these frameworks**

-As with option 1, there is no `net6.0-windowsXX` target for `System.Reactive`, so this satisfies this third requirements for the same reason that option 1 does.
+As with option 1, there is no `net6.0-windowsXX` target for `System.Reactive`, so this can't cause dependencies on WPF or Windows Forms.

-### Option 3

-This design option is the status quo.
-This is not a good solution.
-Back when Rx 5.0 was the current version, some people seemed to think that the changes we adopted in Rx 6.0 would be sufficient.
-But as will be explained, it doesn't actually solve the problems described in this document.

-`System.Reactive` 5.0 targeted `netstandard2.0`, `net472`, `netcoreapp3.1`, `net5.0`, `net5.0-windows10.0.19041`, and `uap10.0.16299`.
-The idea with this design option was to target `netstandard2.0`, `net472`, `net6.0`, `net6.0-windows10.0.19041`, and `uap10.0.16299`.
-(In other words, drop .NET Core 3.1 and .,NET 5.0, both of which went out of support in 2022, and effectively upgrade the .NET 5.0 target to .NET 6.0.)
-This is in fact exactly what we did for Rx 6.0, but despite what some people seemed to believe, this was never going to solve the problems described above.

-(Some people also seemed to be demanding `net7.0` targets.
-I would be very reluctant to do that unless there are .Net 7.0 platform features we could use that would enhance functionality or performance that would justify offering both `net6.0` and `net7.0` targets.
-So unless we discover some unique benefits from targeting `net7.0`, I (@idg10) would prefer to state clearly that we support running on .Net 7.0, and to run all tests against both .Net 6.0 and 7.0, but not to produce `net7.0` targets if the only reason is to stop people complaining.
-That would be a technical solution to a social problem.
-And it's not even a good technical solution.)

-Let's look at how this gets on with the three challenges:

-**1: Host applications with a plug-in model getting into a state where plug-ins disagree about which `System.Reactive.dll` is loaded**

-Since the plug-in issues are only relevant to .NET Framework, and this doesn't change the .NET Framework packaging in any way, this solves the problem in the same way that Rx 4.0 and 5.0 do.

-**2: Incompatible mixes of version numbers of Rx components**

-Rx 4.0 introduced the unified packaging to solve this problem, and this option retains it, so it will solve the problem in the same way.

-**3. Applications getting WPF and Windows Forms dependencies even though they use neither of these frameworks**

-This design option does not solve this problem.
-I think this is a fundamental problem with anything that continues to have a unified structure: if `System.Reactive` inevitably gives you WPF and Windows Forms support whenever you target a `netX.0-windowX`-like framework, you're going to have this problem.
-There has to be some way to indicate whether or not you want that, and I think separating out those parts is the only way to achieve this.

-This design option also doesn't have a good answer for how we provide UI-framework-specific support for other frameworks.
-(E.g., how would we offer a `DispatcherScheduler` for MAUI's `IScheduler`?)

-So in short, I (@idg10) haven't been able to think of a design that maintains the unified approach that doesn't also suffer from problem 3.

-The only attraction of this design option is that it is least likely to cause any unanticipated new problems, because it closely resembles the existing design.
+**4: Components with a dependency on Rx 5.0 or 6.0 must not be broken if an app upgrades that to Rx 7.0**

+Since this design option is essentially half-baked version of [Design option: remove UI dependencies from `System.Reactive`](#design-option-remove-ui-dependencies-from-systemreactive) (it leaves the dependencies in place for .NET Framework, but removes them for .NET 6.0) this runs into the same problem as described in that design.
+The only benefit is that you don't hit this problem if you happen to be targetting .NET Framework.

 ## Decision